Information Loss in Generalized Symmetry Breaking: Examples

 Let us first focus on the group $\mathbb{Z}_N$, for which we consider the condensable algebra,

 with $r \in {\rm irreps}\, G$.
 In this case, $\cT=\lbrace \phi\rbrace$ with $n^{\phi}_r=1,\, \forall\, r$ and $p_{\phi}=1$.
 The index $\lambda$ is given by

-In the mathematical literature, the condensable algebra $\mathbb{A}$ above is known as a \emph{Lagrangian} algebra.
-In terms of branching coefficients, a Lagrangian algebra is defined through coefficients that satisfy \emph{i)} $n^{\phi}_a \neq 0, \, \forall\, a \in \cA$, and \emph{ii)} that the quantum dimension of the condensed vacuum $q$, that is, the index $\lambda$ is
+{In the mathematical literature, the condensable algebra $\mathbb{A}$ above is known as a \emph{Lagrangian} algebra.} In terms of branching coefficients, {a Lagrangian} condensable algebra is defined through coefficients that satisfy \emph{i)} $n^{\phi}_a \neq 0, \, \forall\, a \in \cA$, and \emph{ii)} that the quantum dimension of the condensed vacuum $q$, that is, the index $\lambda$ is

-Thus, the gauging induced by a Lagrangian algebra $\mathbb{A}$ and the related pattern of symmetry breaking result in a new vacuum $\phi$ in which all the non-trivial anyonic charges $a$ have condensed.
+Thus, the pattern of symmetry breaking results in a new vacuum $\phi$ in which all the non-trivial anyonic charges $a$ have condensed.
 We will see another example of Lagrangian algebra in the case of non-invertible symmetries.